 1. Make smarter financial spending choices

 No duh, right?

 But by this I mean you don’t have to eliminate all spending in your life and just hoard your money.
 It all comes down to prioritizing and placing some control on your purchasing decisions.

 I think the concept is really identifying your needs vs. wants.
-Understanding what is important to you and realizing that you can’t always have it all, otherwise that’s when financial trouble can sneak in.
+You must understand what is important to you and realize that you can’t always have it all, otherwise that’s when financial trouble can sneak in.

-One of my go-to processes is paying yourself first.
+One of my go-to financial processes is to pay yourself first.
 Something that I’ve written about before and mentioned in numerous other articles.
-But it can help you remove lifestyle creep from your life.
+But it can help you avoid lifestyle creep.